Goofygiraffe06/coding-challenges/wc/Readme.md

 The project was implemented in C using the argp library for command line argument parsing.
 The key features of the implementation include:

-   1. Command Line Parsing: Utilized argp to handle command line options and arguments.
+   1. *Command Line Parsing*: Utilized argp to handle command line options and arguments.
-   2. File Processing: Implemented functions to open and process files, counting lines, words, and characters.
+   2. *File Processing*: Implemented functions to open and process files, counting lines, words, and characters.
-   3. Multibyte Support: Ensured correct counting of multibyte characters by using locale-aware functions.
+   3. *Multibyte Support*: Ensured correct counting of multibyte characters by using locale-aware functions.
-   4. Standard Input Handling: Added functionality to read from standard input when no file is provided.
+   4. *Standard Input Handling*: Added functionality to read from standard input when no file is provided.

 ## Key Functions